|

 A: Brent Williams sells a stripe template that

 many people have used.
-It is similar to the TV Show and movie stripes, but is not exactly like either of them.
+It is similar to the TV Show and movie stripes, but it is not exactly like either of them.
+If you want a TV, Movie, or Factory

-own template.
-There are plenty of cars in my photo
+stripe, you'll have to do your own.
+There are plenty of cars in my photo album

 Torinos vs. Gran Torinos